joomla/Manual/migrations/42-43/new-deprecations.md

 get a namespace `\Joomla\Component\Banners\Administrator\Helper\BannersHelper`.

 The class will be aliased in `libraries/classmap.php` or `libraries/extensions.classmap.php`.
-In the next major version all aliases will be moved to the combat plugin.
+In the next major version all aliases will be moved to the compat plugin.
 The file will be kept till the next major version, in this version file and alias will be removed.

 :::caution TODO